ericmulcahy/moving-to-es6/README.md

 - Multiline strings
 - `for .. of` and `for .. in`
 - ES5/6 Array prototype functions
-- Arrow Functions
+- Arrow Functions & This

-###TODO
-- this & arrow functions - can't just swap all functions to arrow functions. but callbacks are safe
+- Promise
 - Map, Set vs objects and arrays.
 Show Jsonify of them - not good transport
-- Promise
+- Shorthand Method Properties

 ### What era of Javascript will we cover?
 This presentation will cover ES6, released in 2015.
 We will not cover features from ES2016, ES2017, or ES2018.